sparkflows/sparkflows-docs/docs/tutorials/data-engineering/concat-columns.rst

 Below is the workflow.
 It does the following:

 * Reads data from file present on HDFS.
-* Concats the specified columns with specified separator.
+* Concats the selected columns with specified separator.

 .. figure:: ../../_assets/tutorials/data-cleaning/concat-columns/1.PNG
    :alt: Concat Columns